apple1417/asr-c/asr_asl/Readme.md

 # asr_asl
 Provides asl-like callbacks for asr scripts.

-Doesn't provide an equivalent for state blocks.
-You can register executable names to hook, but you need to handle versions and pointer paths manually.
+Doesn't provide a full equivalent for state blocks, you need to handle versions and pointer paths manually, but does let your just provide a list of executable names, which will automatically be hooked.

 ## Comparison with ASL
 ASL         | asr_asl      | Notes